gtoubiana/acte/README.md

 <a name="description"></a>

 ## Description
-Une librairie JavaScript qui simplifie la recherche généalogique.
+Une librairie JavaScript qui simplifie la recherche généalogique
 <a name="installation"></a>

 ## Installation